koreader/koreader/doc/Building.md

 # Setting up a build environment for KOReader

-These instructions are intended to build the emulator in Linux and MacOS.
+These instructions are intended to build the emulator in Linux and macOS.
 Windows users are suggested to develop in a [Linux VM](https://www.howtogeek.com/howto/11287/how-to-run-ubuntu-in-windows-7-with-vmware-player/) or using the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 If you only want to work with Lua frontend stuff, you can grab the AppImage and run it with `--appimage-extract`.